tbrasington/rename-layers-based-on-textstyle/README.md

 ## What?

-This plugin will go through your document's text styles and prepend or replace their Text Style name to the layer.
+This plugin will go through your current pages' text styles and prepend or replace their Text Style name to the layer.

 ## Why?